Byron Kelleher: Rugby career

 He was educated at Otago Boys' High School, and originally played for Otago in the NPC and the Highlanders in the Super 14.
 He moved north in 2004 to play for Waikato and the Chiefs.
 He is 1.75m tall and weighs 95 kg.
 He was New Zealand's Super 12 Player of the Year in 1999.

 Kelleher had signed a contract to play for Agen in the Top 14 after the 2007 Rugby World Cup; however, the club's relegation to the second-level Rugby Pro D2 after the 2006–07 Top 14 season caused the contract to be cancelled.
 Kelleher went on to sign with traditional Top 14 powers Toulouse, effective with the end of the Rugby World Cup.

 He won the "Bouclier de Brennus" (the French Rugby Union Title) in the 2007–08 Top 14 season with Stade Toulousain, and was elected by the Top 14 players as the season's best player.
 In 2010 he played in the final as Toulouse won the Heineken Cup.

 In 2010, he was selected in the French Barbarians squad to play Tonga on 26 November.

 He was known as an unpredictable and unorthodox halfback, with his speed and strength, sometimes preferring to run with the ball and make line-breaks rather than passing the ball after rucks and mauls.
-Kelleher was renown for his speed, insofar that the Prime Minister of New Zealand at the time, Sir Sidney Holland, stated that, "Kelleher is the most explosive, and by far fastest man the country over."

 After his sports retirement, he became an international ambassador for Airbus, a rugby consultant for Sky Sports, acquired half of the shares of Evangelina, a bar-restaurant in Toulouse, opened a consulting company specialised in French lifestyle and rugby and volunteered for a regional French NGO called "L'Ombre du Baobab" to help children in Sumba island.